oroinc/documentation/user_guide/activities.rst

 - Check the activities that you want to enable for the entity.

-- Choose *Yes* in the drop-down and it will be possible to add free text *Notes* to the entity records.
+- Choose *Yes* in the drop-down menu and it will be possible to add free text *Notes* to the entity records.

-- *Add Comment* drop-down is meaningful for activities only.
+- The *Add Comment* drop-down menu is meaningful for activities only.
 You can change the comment setting for the activities available in the system.

 Once such an activity has been enabled, it will appear in the